The Breed Report ·Rottweiler ·2026

 2What is the average lifespan of a Rottweiler?

-The average Rottweiler lifespan is 8-10 years — shorter than most breeds their size.
-Cancer and joint disease are the leading causes of death.
-Some Rottweilers live to 12+, but they're the exception.
-This short lifespan means health issues compress into fewer years, and the most expensive conditions (cancer, joint surgery) tend to hit during the peak premium years.
+Average Rottweiler lifespan is 8-10 years - shorter than most breeds their size.
+Cancer and joint disease are leading causes of death.
+Some live to 12+, but that's exceptional.
+This short span means health issues compress into fewer years, with expensive conditions (cancer, joint surgery) hitting during peak premium years.
 Financial planning from puppyhood is essential.

 3How much does Rottweiler hip dysplasia treatment cost?